BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/cryptography/multisignature.md

 The value of the `dummy` element is 5, whose binary representation is `0b101`.
 This ensures that Alice's signature (`sigA`) is checked against her public key (`pubkeyA`), that Carol's signature (`sigC`) is not checked against Bob's public key (`pubkeyB`) but against her public key (`pubkeyC`).

-## Private multisignature
+## Private Multisignature

-Multisig schemes can also be implemented in P2PKH outputs, using Schnorr agregation property.
+N-of-N multisig schemes can also be implemented in P2PKH outputs, using the Schnorr aggregation property.
+By combining the public keys of the cooperating parties, a combined public key can be created and used in a locking script.
+When spending the output, the parties can jointly create a signature that will validate as a normal Schnorr signature for the combined public key in the locking script.
+For more details, see [MuSig](https://eprint.iacr.org/2018/068).